- This GPS tracker integrates a high-speed Wi-Fi hotspot and cellular data plans that are perfect for travel and remote areas.

 Once the RVer receives the Wi-Fi GPS tracker / RV hotspot, they will select a WhereSafe GPS subscription service and a DataToGo cellular data plan.
-The data plans can be purchased for use in the new Wi-Fi tracker or separately for use in any compatible, unlocked cellular Wi-Fi device.
+The data plans can be purchased for use in the new Wi-Fi tracker.
+Or buy separately for use in any compatible, unlocked cellular Wi-Fi device.

 Customers should consider what their Wi-Fi usage will be before selecting a plan.
-WhereSafe monthly DataToGo plans are offered with no contracts and never have any extra roaming or overage fees.
-DataToGo plans are billed monthly and will auto renew on a 30-day cycle unless canceled.
+WhereSafe monthly DataToGo plans are offered with no contracts.
+You’ll never have any extra roaming or overage fees.
+DataToGo plans are billed monthly.
+They auto renew on a 30-day cycle unless canceled.

-WhereSafe keeps their customers informed by email or SMS (text) when 90% of a DataToGo monthly plan has been used.
+WhereSafe keeps their customers informed by email or SMS (text).
+Messages warn when 90% of a DataToGo monthly plan is gone.
 Plans can be changed at any time to suit individual needs.

 How WhereSafe GPS service plans work (and protect your RV)

-There are three types of GPS service plans from WhereSafe: monthly, yearly, and seasonal.
+There are three types of GPS service plans from WhereSafe.
+They include monthly, yearly, and seasonal.
 All plans are no contract.
-Yearly plans offer over a 20% savings compared to monthly plans, and seasonal plans offer 8-months of real-time GPS tracking with 4 months of suspended service.
+Yearly plans offer over a 20% savings compared to monthly plans.
+Seasonal plans offer 8-months of real-time GPS tracking.
+This includes 4 months of suspended service.

-Monthly GPS service plans are ideal for weekend warriors, and yearly plans are suited for full time RVers, while seasonal plans are for customers who only travel three of the four seasons.
+Monthly GPS service plans are ideal for weekend warriors.
+Yearly plans are suited for full time RVers.
+ANd seasonal plans are for customers who only travel three of the four seasons.

-WhereSafe’s simple-to-use mobile app is available for free download on both the Apple App Store and Google Play.
+WhereSafe’s simple-to-use mobile app is available for free download.
+Get it on both the Apple App Store and Google Play.
 You can activate your WhereSafe device from within the app.
 WhereSafe plans begin upon the date of activation.